 The University offers majors in mostly typical liberal arts fields, as well as three religious-oriented majors in humanities and the Catholic culture, catechetics, and theology.
 It boasts the largest number of students majoring in theology and catechetics of any Catholic university in the United States, and so too the largest number of students majoring in philosophy.

 Franciscan’s tuition rate is lower than the average for private institutions in Ohio.
 The undergraduate cost for tuition, room, board, and fees (effective summer 2013) is $30,860.

 There also is an impressive study-abroad experience for undergraduates.
 Approximately 175 students per semester, most in their sophomore year, study for one semester at a former Carthusian monastery in the Alpine town of Gaming, Austria.
 Coursework is four days a week, allowing students to travel throughout Europe.
 A 10-day Rome-Assisi trip and a 10-day break are built into the experience.
 Approximately 50 percent of all graduates participate in this program.
 There are also several other study-abroad opportunities, including a semester at Oxford.

 Ninety-four percent of the faculty is Catholic.
 Theology department faculty members and all new campus ministers take an Oath of Fidelity.

-The University offers a priestly discernment program that is aided by the Blessed Junipero Serra Fund, and an annual Vocations Awareness Day, attracting representatives from nearly 100 religious orders and dioceses.
+The University offers a priestly discernment program that helps about 50 men discern vocations.
+An annual Vocations Awareness Day showcases nearly 75 religious orders and dioceses.
 There also is a Franciscan house on-campus where some young men live in a “mitigated program” of scheduled prayer and quiet as part of the spirituality of the Third Order Regular.
 There are days of discernment for women who might consider religious life as well.

 The Tomb of the Unborn Child is a unique memorial with an eternal flame that pays tribute to aborted babies and reflects the University’s strong pro-life commitment.
 About 750 students attend the March for Life in Washington, D.C., each January.